Polyvore: History

 Polyvore started as a prototype developed by Pasha Sadri in August 2006.
 While he and his wife were decorating their new house, they found themselves cutting furniture ideas and color patches out of magazines and assembling them into inspiration boards.
 While this tried and tested approach worked, Sadri, an engineer at Yahoo, felt that it would be better if the mood boards could be created online.
-He used Yahoo Pipes, one of the tools he had created, as a basis to build the first iteration of Polyvore.
-Soon after its creation, fellow Yahoo engineers Jianing Hu and Guangwei Yuen joined Sadri to form the founding team, which launched the first version of the website in 2007.
+He used Yahoo Pipes, one of the tools he had made, as a basis to build the first iteration of Polyvore.
+Soon after its creation, fellow Yahoo engineers Jianing Hu and Guangwei Yuen had joined Sadri to form the founding team, which launched the first version of the website in 2007.

-In August 2009, Polyvore reached four million unique visitors, 150 million pageviews a month, and received US$5.6 million in series B funding led by Matrix Partners, alongside previous investors Benchmark Capital and Harrison Metal Capital.
+In August 2009, Polyvore had reached 4 million unique visitors, 150 million pageviews a month, and received exactly US$5.6 million in series B funding led by Matrix Partners, alongside previous investors Benchmark Capital and Harrison Metal Capital.

 The New Yorker profiled Polyvore in March 2010, calling it a “fashion democracy” and a “world of virtual Anna Wintours”.
 At the time, Polyvore received 6.6 million unique visitors.
 An increase in inquiries from e-commerce companies led Polyvore to experiment with ways to monetise their users through such things as affiliate marketing and sponsored board creating competitions.

 Polyvore reached profitability in 2011, largely through the use of affiliate links.
 As each item in a Polyvore set already links back to the page where it was clipped, entering into affiliate partnerships that generate revenue for the company when users click on those links was not a big step.
 And unlike many other affiliate sites that had to manually update links when retailers changed their site structure, Polyvore invested in software bots that rewrote links that changed and ensured that its links always pointed to the most up-to-date product page.
 The company's product-centric, tech-led approach, coupled with its highly engaged user base, seemed to be the key to success leading Colleen Taylor of GigaOm to state: "Polyvore’s product-first strategy seems to be paying off: an eighth of Polyvore’s audience comes back to the site more than 100 times per month."
 For that same year, Polyvore was named in Entrepreneur Magazine's 100 Most Brilliant Companies list, and as number 29 of Time Magazine's 50 Best Websites.

 Polyvore received US$14 million in Series C funding from DAG Ventures, Goldman Sachs, Matrix, and Vivi Nevo in January 2012.